 21.13.
 Wellness Program.
-Effective January 1, 2016, the The Employer agrees to reimburse an Employee up to \$40.00 \$30.00 monthly for the cost of monthly membership in a health, or fitness, and/or weight loss program.
-To become eligible for fitness reimbursement, an Employee must submit to the Wellness Coordinator City Auditor proof of participation at least eight (8) times that month and payment made for that calendar month.
+The employer agrees to reimburse an Employee up to \$40.00 monthly for the cost of monthly membership in a health, fitness, and/or weight loss program.
+To become eligible for fitness reimbursement, an Employee must submit to the Wellness Coordinator proof of participation at least eight (8) times that month and payment made for that calendar month.
 To become eligible for reimbursement for a weight loss focused program an Employee must confirm that the weight loss program is certified as such by the Wellness Coordinator and submit to the Wellness Coordinator proof of payment made for that calendar month.
 The total amount an Employee may receive as reimbursement under this Section 21.13 is \$40.00 per month.